 Order Line 0330 123 4123

-““Sometimes it’s hard to describe something, so cut something out a brochure or a magazine and say this works for me, this is the dream I have.”
+“Sometimes it’s hard to describe something, so cut something out a brochure or a magazine and say this works for me, this is the dream I have.”

 Designing your dream kitchen can be an overwhelming process.
 There are so many things to consider – appliances, finishes, work spaces, functionality, practicality, budget – and above all, creating a space that you and the family will love.
 So, if you’re planning a new kitchen, where is the best place to start for inspiration?

 “Have a look at magazines, go online, have a look at brochures, cut out bits,”advises Steve.
 “Sometimes it’s hard to describe something, so cut something out a brochure or a magazine and say this works for me, this is the dream I have.”

 “Any input from a customer regarding their needs and their wants is important.”

 The kitchen is the undisputed heart of the home, so when it comes to buying or selling, the right kitchen can be the deal maker or breaker.

 If you are renovating your kitchen, it’s important to not only have a space that’s functional, practical and beautiful, but can add value.
 In fact, it’s said that the right kitchen can add up to five to eight per cent to a house’s value.
 So how do you make sure you’re getting all the functionality you need without breaking the budget?

 “Then I ask what their wish list items are, non negotiables, things they have been looking forward to having.”

 Knowing what features, appliances and finishes you want in your kitchen is a great start to designing the perfect space.
-When it comes to key questions to ask clients in a consultation, Wickes design consultant Dawn from Kingston says the items that are on their wish-list are just as important as what’s not currently working for them.
+When it comes to key questions to ask clients in a consultation, Wickes design consultant, Dawn from Kingston, says the items that are on their wish list are just as important as what’s not currently working for them.

 “You don’t want to repeat the same thing that annoys them,” says Dawn, who has been with Wickes seven years.
 “It could be something that would never factor in your mind, but for them it is a big issue.
 It’s the little niggles and things that you can help solve.”